-Provided that the minimum amount payable must not be less than \$82.00 per week.
+Provided that the minimum amount payable must not be less than the current weekly rate of \$89.00 which will be adjusted in accordance with increases determined by the Fair Work Commission.

 Where an officer's assessed capacity is 10%; they must receive a high degree of assistance and support.